The space under your decking can be attractive to rats because it provides a safe shelter.

 Nests

-Should I Put Rat Poison Under Decking?
+Should I Put Rat Poison Under The Decking?

 With that said, using poison to get rid of rats requires caution.
 Pets and children can suffer accidental poisoning if they inadvertently ingest the chemicals.